Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Summary

-\textit{\textbf{Summary.}} In this article, we applied the IM-GCM method, using nuclear interactions derived from chiral effective field theory, to study neutron-rich nuclei near $N=20$, where both weakly and strongly deformed low-lying states coexist.
-This includes the description of both even- and odd-mass nuclei.
-In this framework, dynamic correlations associated with particle-hole excitations are primarily captured through IMSRG evolution, while collective correlations related to pairing and deformation are included via the PGCM.
-Our results reveal that deformed ground states emerge naturally in the nuclei within the island of inversion through the IMSRG flow.
-The computed energy spectra and electromagnetic properties agree well with available experimental data, underscoring the importance of both dynamic and collective correlations for reproducing the ordering of states with distinct shapes.
+In this article, we have applied the IM-GCM, using nuclear interactions derived from chiral effective field theory, to study both even-even and odd-mass neutron-rich magnesium isotopes near $N=20$, where weakly and strongly deformed low-lying states coexist.
+In this \emph{ab initio} framework, dynamical correlations from particle-hole excitations are systematically incorporated into an (effective) Hamiltonian by the IMSRG, while collective correlations related to pairing and deformation are captured via the PGCM, a powerful approach for accounting for shape-mixing effects.
+Our results reveal how deformed ground states emerge naturally in island-of-inversion nuclei with the IMSRG evolution of the initial chiral two- plus three-nucleon interaction.
+The computed energy spectra and electromagnetic properties are in reasonable agreement with available experimental data, underscoring the importance of both dynamical and collective correlations for reproducing the ordering of states with distinct shapes.
 Notably, we predict the ground state of \nuclide[33]{Mg} to have a spin-parity of $3/2^-$, while the lowest $7/2^-$ state likely corresponds to a shape isomer.
 The ground state is dominated by a strongly deformed configuration with $K^\pi = 3/2^-$, while the shape isomer arises from the mixing of weakly deformed configurations with different $K$ values.
-This work provides new insights into the structure of neutron-rich nuclei, including odd-mass ones, and marks a significant step in applying \emph{ab initio} methods to the problem of shape coexistence in medium-mass nuclei.
+This work offers new insights into the structure of neutron-rich nuclei, including odd-mass ones, and marks a significant step in applying \emph{ab initio} methods to the problem of shape coexistence in medium-mass nuclei.
+It also provides a bridge to deformed HFB and PGCM descriptions of nuclear structure based on empirical energy density functionals and interactions, which can be viewed as data-driven parameterizations of the effective nuclear interaction generated by the (approximate) IMSRG flow.
+It is worth noting that our method systematically overestimates the excitation energies of excited states—a limitation that is expected to improve with the inclusion of additional correlations in future studies, such as triple corrections beyond the NO2B approximation in the IMSRG evolution, and the configurations with nonzero cranking frequencies or quasiparticle excitations in the PGCM calculation.